 Withdrawal Symptoms from Xanax Addiction

-Because Xanax is prone to abuse, you can develop a physical dependency causing severe withdrawal symptoms when you stop using.
+Because Xanax is prone to abuse, you can develop a physical dependency, causing severe withdrawal symptoms when you stop using it.
 Xanax withdrawal symptoms include:

 • Nausea, vomiting, and cramps